nsidc/earthaccess/README.md

 </p>

-A python library to login, search and download or stream NASA earth science data with just a few lines of code.
-It can be used in code running from a personal computer or in the cloud.
-The only requirement to use this library is a free NASA Earthdata Login (EDL) account, you can register for one [here](https://urs.earthdata.nasa.gov)
+## Overview

-The real power of open science in the age of cloud computing is only unleashed to its full potential if we have easy-to-use workflows that facilitate working with data in an inclusive, efficient and reproducible way.
-Unfortunately —as it stands today— scientists are facing a steep learning curve for unintended complex systems and end up spending more time on the technicalities of the cloud and NASA APIs rather than focusing on their important science.
+The power of open science only reaches its full potential if we have easy-to-use workflows that facilitate research in an inclusive, efficient and reproducible way.
+Unfortunately —as it stands today— scientists and students alike face a steep learning curve adapting to systems that have grown too complex and end up spending more time on the technicalities of the tools, cloud and NASA APIs than focusing on their important science.

 During several workshops organized by [NASA Openscapes](https://nasa-openscapes.github.io/events.html) the need to provide easy-to-use tools to our users became evident.
-We shouldn’t need to be cloud infrastructure engineers to easily work with the data if it’s hosted on a S3 bucket.
-This was the main reason behind *earthaccess*, a Python library that aims to simplify our workflows to address some of the pain points of programmatic access to NASA datasets within the PyData ecosystem.
+Reproducible  workflows are extremely important in the age of cloud computing and open science.
+We cannot afford to complicate things further; the simpler the code the better.
+Open Science is a collaborative effort, it involves people from different technical backgrounds.
+Data analysis for the pressing problems we face cannot be limited by the lack of computer engineering skills.
+This is the motivation behind earthaccess.

-With *earthaccess* we can login with NASA, search and download data with a few lines of code and even more relevant, our code will work the same way if we are running it in the cloud or from our laptop. ***earthaccess*** handles authentication with [NASA's Earthdata Login (EDL)](https://urs.earthdata.nasa.gov), search using NASA's [CMR](https://cmr.earthdata.nasa.gov/search/site/docs/search/api.html) and access through [`fsspec`](https://github.com/fsspec/filesystem_spec).
+With *earthaccess* we can login with NASA Earthdata, search and download data with a few lines of code and even more relevant, our code will work the same way if we are running it in the cloud or from our laptop. ***earthaccess*** handles authentication with [NASA's Earthdata Login (EDL)](https://urs.earthdata.nasa.gov), search using NASA's [CMR](https://cmr.earthdata.nasa.gov/search/site/docs/search/api.html) and access through [`fsspec`](https://github.com/fsspec/filesystem_spec).
 If all of this sounds like gibberish... no worries we are here to help!
 Please ask us anything on [project board!](https://github.com/nsidc/earthdata/discussions).

 The only requirement to use this library is to open a free account with NASA [EDL](https://urs.earthdata.nasa.gov).